 Deck Railing Code

-The problem is that the railing post acts like a lever, exerting a lot of force on the connection at the bottom.
-The only practical way to resist this force with 4×4 wood posts is to with steel framing connectors.
-Both Simpson Strong Tie and USP make connectors specifically designed for this application.
+The problem is that the railing post acts like a lever, exerting a very large force on the connection at the bottom.
+The weakest link is not the post-to-rim-joist connection, but the rim joist to the floor framing.
+The only practical way to resist this force with 4×4 wood posts is to with specialized steel framing connectors.
+Both Simpson Strong Tie and USP now make connectors designed for this application.
 The connectors fasten to a deck joist (or joist blocking) with heavy ¼ x 1½-in. wood screws and bolt through the post with a ½-in. diameter through-bolts or threaded rods.

 The Simpson connectors (DTT2Z ) can be purchased prepacked with the approved screws and a washer for the bolt head in the post.
 The USP version (DTB-TZ) installs with the company’s polymer-coated WS15-GC screws.
 Both companies also sell stainless-steel connectors and screws, designated SS.
 As an engineered connection, it’s always best to use the fasteners specified by the manufacturer and not to stick with the same company for connectors and screws.

 While the connectors are moderately expensive at $8 to $10 each (less by the box), they install quickly and provide a rock-solid connection that is virtually impossible to achieve any other way.

 The installation details differ somewhat depending on whether the post is installed inside or outside outer joist (called a rim or band joist) and whether the rim joist runs perpendicular or parallel to the deck joists.
 To avoid confusion, we’ll refer to parallel rim joist as an end joist.
 Special details are also required at inside and outside corners.
 The most common connections for railing posts are shown below.